 The (re)imaginings contest and celebratory event is one of several co-curricular activities surrounding the Fall 2018 college-wide common read, Lisa Fenn's Carry On.

 At the beginning of the Fall 2018 semester, the (re)imaginings team will launch a Call for Submissions asking students to “re-imagine” sections from Fenn's text.

 Students can (re)imagine any portion of the text in any medium.
 Examples of possible approaches include the creation of a poem, an essay, a musical score, a short film, a speech, a photograph, a play, a science project, a poster, etc.

 So while one student with artistic inclinations might create a sketch or an oil painting of some aspect of the piece, another student might write a song that works as a soundtrack to the book.
-A culinary student could re-render a scene in the form of a recipe, while a VCD student could use the same scene to create a movie poster or interactive game.
+A culinary student could re-render a scene in the form of a recipe, while a Visual Communication & Design student could use the same scene to create a movie poster or interactive game.
 The possibilities are endless.
 The submission could be tied to a specific classroom assignment or course, but it certainly doesn't have to be.

 Once all submissions have been received, judging will take place and finalists will be notified.
-Selected entries will be honored and displayed at the college-wide (re)imaginings celebratory event on Friday, December 8 from 6 - 8 p.m. at Tri-C's Hospitality Management Center on Public Square.
+Selected entries will be honored and displayed at the college-wide (re)imaginings celebratory event on Friday, December 7 from 6 - 8 p.m. at Tri-C's Hospitality Management Center on Public Square.

 *Guests will be able to taste and vote on the culinary entries in real time.